Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 #### Static Components

 In order to view the real-time status of a component, it must be either running Exhibitera Apps or sending pings that conform to the API.
 However, non-Exhibitera components can be added in order to make use of the maintenance tracking system.

+### Users
+You can create separate accounts for each user of Exhibitera.
+Accounts allow you to control who has access to parts of Hub and groups of components.
+For example, an exhibit technician might have access to change the IP address for a component, while a guest services manager might only be able to change the component's content.

+**While care has been taken to make user accounts secure, the users system is not intended as a defense against a malicious actor.**

 ## Using the web console